JuliaData/DataFrames.jl/docs/src/man/querying_frameworks.md

 ```

 In DataFrameMacros.jl, all but the `@combine` macro are row-wise by default.
-There is also a `@groupby` that works like a `@transform` with `groupby` together,
+There is also a `@groupby` which allows creating grouping columns on the fly
-for grouping by new columns without writing them out twice.
+using the same syntax as `@transform`, for grouping by new columns
+without writing them out twice.

 In the example below, you can also see some of DataFrameMacros.jl' multi-column
 features, where `mean` is applied to both age columns at once by selecting